Connect with others who understand.

 4. Muscle Spasms

-Extra hemoglobin in your blood can attach to and block nitric oxide, a chemical your muscles need to stay relaxed.
-If PNH leads to low nitric oxide levels, you may experience muscle cramping or muscle spasms.
-This could also lead to symptoms like muscle pain or abdominal pain.
+Extra hemoglobin in blood can attach to and block nitric oxide, a chemical that muscles need to stay relaxed.
+If PNH leads to low nitric oxide levels, you may experience cramping or muscle spasms, which could lead to symptoms like muscle or abdominal pain.

 5. Blood Clots

-A blood clot occurs when platelets (cell fragments in your blood) clump together and prevent a blood vessel from leaking too much blood after an injury.
-When an abnormal blood clot forms in a vein, however, it can cause life-threatening health problems.
+Platelets are small cell fragments in blood.
+A blood clot develops when platelets clump together and prevent a blood vessel from leaking too much blood after an injury.
+However, when an abnormal blood clot forms in a vein, it can cause life-threatening health problems.

-More than one-third of people with PNH develop blood clots.
-Possible reasons for this include low levels of nitric oxide or abnormal platelets.
+At least one-third of people with PNH develop blood clots.
+Possible reasons include low nitric oxide levels or abnormal platelets.

 Blood clots can be serious if they’re not treated right away.
 Get emergency medical care if you have PNH and think you may have a blood clot.